HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 Synthetic nylon and mesh uppers are commonly found on lighter weight boots, providing for fantastic breathability but not as much durability.

-Nubuck or suede leather is durable, water resistant, and holds up against abrasion, but does require some breaking in.
+Nubuck or suede leather is durable, water resistant, and holds up against abrasion but does require some breaking in.

 Some high-end options are designed with full-grain leather or nubuck leather, buffed to resemble suede.